kud/mcp-jenkins/README.md

 **⚠️ Not supported.** GitHub Copilot doesn't support MCP servers.

 **Options:**
 - **In VSCode:** Install Copilot + Cline/Claude Dev.
-Use Copilot for coding, Cline for Jenkins (see VSCode section)
+Use Copilot for coding, Cline/Claude Dev for Jenkins (see VSCode section)
-- **In terminal:** Use Copilot for coding suggestions, Claude CLI for Jenkins (see Claude CLI section)
+- **In terminal:** Use Copilot for coding suggestions, an MCP-compatible CLI for Jenkins (see CLI sections above)
 - **No MCP:** Use code in `src/lib/jenkins-client.ts` as examples for direct API calls

 </details>